-In the young United States, one of the most ardent anti-masturbaters was a Michigan physician named John Harvey Kellogg.
-The good doctor was a bit uncomfortable about sex, thinking it detrimental to physical, emotional and spiritual well-being.
+In this vein, the doctor had also come to believe that sex—including masturbation—was detrimental to physical, emotional, and spiritual well-being.
 He personally abstained from it, and never consummated his marriage (and may have actually spent his honeymoon working on one of his anti-sex books).
-He and his wife kept separate bedrooms and adopted all of their children.
+He and his wife kept separate bedrooms; they adopted eight children and fostered another 34.

 It’s All in the Diet

 Early in his tenure at the sanitarium, Kellogg created a “health treat” for the patients that consisted of oatmeal and corn meal baked into biscuits and then ground into tiny pieces.
 He called it “granula.”
 But a very similar product with the same name was already being made and sold by James Caleb Jackson, another dietary reformer.
 Under the threat of a lawsuit, Kellogg changed the name of his creation to “granola.”

 Another of Kellogg’s health innovations, developed to clean out one‘s guts of impure materials, was an enema machine that ran water through the bowel and then followed it with a pint of yogurt—half delivered through the mouth and the other half through the anus.
 Unlike his granola, this invention didn’t really catch on.